jgaa/restc-cpp/README.md

 # Dependencies
 Restc-cpp depends on C++14 with its standard libraries and:
   - boost
-  - rapidjson (mature, ultra-fast, json sax, header-only library)
+  - rapidjson (CMake will download and install rapidjson for the project)
-  - gtest (Cmake will download and install gtest for the project if it is not installed)
+  - gtest (CMake will download and install gtest for the project if it is not installed)
   - openssl or libressl (If compiled with TLS support)
   - zlib (If compiled with compression support)

-rapidjson and lest are included as CMake external dependencies.

 # License
 MIT license.
 It is Free.
 Free as in speech.
 Free as in Free Air.